financial advisers

 Data: Global Economies

 GDP figures released in the fourth quarter were for Q3 2022 and were mixed.
-After two quarters of negative growth, the US saw strong growth in Q3, but the UK’s performance was weak.
-Inflation appears to have begun falling in the US and may be close to topping out in the UK and Europe, although in the latter two it remains above levels from last quarter.
-Unemployment generally remained low; a positive given recession worries globally.
+After two-quarters of negative growth, the US saw strong growth in Q3, but the UK’s performance was weak.
+Inflation appears to have begun falling in the US and maybe close to topping out in the UK and Europe, although in the latter two, it remains above levels from last quarter.
+Unemployment generally remained low, a positive given the global worries of the recession.

 DATA: ASSET CLASSES